sartography/spiffworkflow_website/content/pages/training.md

 ### Software Engineering and DevOps

 When it comes time to build integration points with your existing systems, we can help you get started quickly.
-We can help with onsite deployments or work alongside your DevOps engineers in a cloud hosted environment.
+We can help with onsite deployments or work alongside your DevOps engineers in a cloud-hosted environment.
 When it comes time to build custom extensions, we can work with your team to design and implement the features you need.

 ## Let's Talk